What is Blockchain? For beginners

 Double Spending Explained

 Double spending is when two or more people spend the same amount at the same time so there is no way of knowing which one is the first transaction.
-A decentralized network such as Bitcoin requires a number of verification confirmations of transactions before they are places on the blockchain.
-While this process is happening a double spend attack could occur.
+A decentralised network such as Bitcoin requires a number of verification confirmations of transactions before they are placed on the blockchain.
+While this process is happening, a double spend attack could occur.

-Principally, every cryptocurrency network is constructed on the absolute consensus of all the participants in regards to the validity of balances and transactions.
-Although, within the network, there are nodes if they disagree on a single balance the whole system would basically break.
+Principally, every cryptocurrency network is constructed on the absolute consensus of all the participants in regard to the validity of balances and transactions.
+Although, within the network, if they disagree on a single balance the whole system would basically break.
 Nevertheless, there are rules programmed within the network to prevent this from occurring.